Have you ever heard of the Pattaya Jet Ski scam?

 The Jet Ski scam can work in a couple of ways.

 One way, is that after you return the Jet Ski the operator will come back later with the police and claim that you damaged the Jet Ski in some way and want the cost of the repairs.

 The other way is if you actually do cause some damage to the Jet Ski, then the quoted repair cost is at a greatly inflated price.

-Not being an expert in the cost of Jet Ski repairs you will have little idea of how whether you are being overcharged or not.
+Not being an expert in the cost of Jet Ski repairs you will have little idea of how much these repairs should cost and whether you are being overcharged or not.